 Governments, public authorities, and other stakeholders are unaware of ICANN and the New gTLD Program, which may make it difficult for them to raise objections and, in the case of governments, respond effectively and quickly to requests for support/non-objection.

-Stakeholders may not be familiar with ICANN and its processes
+Stakeholders may not be familiar with ICANN and its processes.

+Rules in the 2012 Applicant Guidebook worked poorly for applicants who intended to use a string in association with a meaning other than its geographic meaning.
+These applicants experienced difficulties, delays, and expenses.
+From this perspective, requirements to obtain letters of support or non-objection from relevant governments or public authorities imposed an arbitrary and unfair burden without any basis other than coincidence.
+The inability to delegate and operate these TLDs in a timely manner had negative effects on diversity, innovation, and competition in the TLD space.

 There was a perception that some applicants were required to make concessions to governments to obtain support/non-objection.
 Other Work Track members strongly opposed this point, stating that there are not facts to support this claim.
 Some Work Track members suggested that additional facts should be gathered about specific cases.
 At the time of publication, the Work Track had not undertaken this additional fact finding work.

 Applicants faced challenges in applying for strings that were not included as geographic names in the Applicant Guidebook but were considered to be geographic names by other parties.
 For example, some applicants experienced what appeared to be a de-facto requirement to obtain support/non-objection for strings not included in the Applicant Guidebook.